-Easy Marinated Mozzarella Balls With Olive Oil and Herbs
+Marinated Mozzarella Balls with Lemon and Garlic

 A glass jar with my marinated mozzarella balls recipe, on a white plate with toasted slices of baguette zoomed in.